 The default tool of Audacity.
 Use it to select, or highlight, any part of the audio to edit it.

+Did you accidently zoom in or out too much?
 Press the View Fit Tool icon and Audacity will automatically rescale your entire audio file(s) to fit your project window.

 This option allows a selected audio to be copied onto a new track within a project.